snowplow-incubator/cla-bot/README.md

 ##### Pull Request is opened
 - If user submitting the PR is a collaborator (this includes members of the organization), the bot ignores the PR.

+- If the user is a collaborator (and to combat failures in listing collaborators) add them to the `internalCLA` sheet.

 - If the user is not a collaborator
   - and is in the `peopleToIgnore` list, or